fcichos/CompSoft23/source/course-info/.ipynb_checkpoints/exam-checkpoint.rst

 Notebooks shall follow the following outline

-- **Introduction** You introduce into the problem your are covering with your notebook and motivate what your are going to do.
+- **Introduction** You introduce into the problem you are covering with your notebook and motivate what your are going to do.
 The Introduction should also cover a basic theoretical description for the problem to be solved.
 - **Results & Discussion** You develop the code for your problem and discuss and anotate the individual steps in your notebook.
-It is important the you discuss the individual results highlighting their consequences.
+It is important that you discuss the individual results highlighting their consequences.
 - **Summary** You summarize your findings.

 Grading: Notebooks will be graded based on: